change/redis-key-scanner/README.md

 values, so it won't affect IDLETIME either.

-Example command-line usage, querying a locally running redis server for keys that start with the prefix "mykeys:" and have been idle for at least one week:
+Example command-line usage, querying a locally running redis server for keys that start with the prefix "mykeys:" and have been idle (ie., not written or read) for at least one week:
 ```
 > node redis-key-scanner localhost --pattern=mykeys:* --min-idle=1w
 ```